What Parents Should Know About Self-Harm in Teens 2024

 Self-harm in teenagers is a term used to describe the deliberate act of causing harm to oneself.
 This act can be in different forms, including cutting, burning, hitting oneself, or even pulling out hair.
 Teenagers who engage in self-harm do so as a way of coping with emotional pain or distress.
 Self-harm is a form of non-suicidal self-injury (NSSI) that is often used to relieve emotional pain temporarily.

 Self-harm in teenagers is a serious issue that requires attention.
-Although self-harm may be used as a coping mechanism, it can lead to severe physical and psychological consequences.
+While self-harm is a coping mechanism, it can be very harmful physically and mentally.
 It is essential to note that self-harm is not a suicide attempt, but it can still be dangerous and life-threatening if left unaddressed.

 Why Do Teens Self-Harm?